-The Ultra ISC has been developed for those customers who desire to send the transducer signal directly into their Controller, PLC, PAC, Drive, or Local I/O. When a pair of transducers is used, the signal outputs can be zeroed, scaled, and summed by software.
-It is responsibility of the customer to write this software.
+The Ultra ISC has been developed for those customers who desire to send the transducer signal directly into their Controller, PLC, PAC, Drive, or Local I/O. It is responsibility of the customer to write this software.

 3.1 FINAL CALIBRATION